Skip to main content

 Step 3: Create or update the function

-Call CreateCloudBaseGWAPI.
-Key parameters: EnableUnion: true, Path, ServiceId (environment ID), Type: 6, Name (function name), AuthSwitch: 2 (auth off), PathTransmission: 2 (path pass-through), EnableRegion: true, Domain.
+Invoke CreateCloudBaseGWAPI.
+Key parameters: EnableUnion: true, Path, ServiceId (environment ID), Type: 6, Name (function name), AuthSwitch: 2 (disable authentication), PathTransmission: 2 (path passthrough), EnableRegion: true, and Domain.

-Poll DescribeCloudBaseGWAPI until APISet[0].UnionStatus = 1 to get the public access URL.
+Poll DescribeCloudBaseGWAPI until APISet[0].UnionStatus = 1 is returned to obtain the external access address.

-These APIs can be called via the Manager SDK commonService.
-You can also use the Tencent Cloud SDK 3.0 to call Cloud Functions APIs directly.
-Multi-language support: Python, Java, PHP, Go, Node.js, .NET, C++, Ruby.
+The above Cloud APIs can be uniformly initiated via the management-side SDK commonService; alternatively, directly use Tencent Cloud SDK 3.0 to invoke SCF APIs, supporting multiple languages including Python, Java, PHP, Go, Node.js, .NET, C++, and Ruby.

-Pass the CloudBase environment ID as Namespace to operate on functions within that environment.
-See SCF API overview for full parameters.
+Pass the TCB environment ID in Namespace to operate functions in the corresponding environment.
+For complete parameters, see SCF API Overview.

 ProtocolType: 'WS',